hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `open_service_mesh_enabled` - (Optional) Is Open Service Mesh enabled?
 For more details, please visit [Open Service Mesh for AKS](https://docs.microsoft.com/azure/aks/open-service-mesh-about).

--> **Note:** At this time Open Service Mesh is not supported in Azure US government or Azure China.

--> **Note:** Open Service Mesh is available on an opt-in preview basis.
-For more details about how to opt-in, please visit [Open Service Mesh for AKS](https://docs.microsoft.com/azure/aks/open-service-mesh-deploy-add-on#register-the-aks-openservicemesh-preview-feature).

 * `private_cluster_enabled` - (Optional) Should this Kubernetes Cluster have its API server only exposed on internal IP addresses?
 This provides a Private IP Address for the Kubernetes API on the Virtual Network where the Kubernetes Cluster is located.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `private_dns_zone_id` - (Optional) Either the ID of Private DNS Zone which should be delegated to this Cluster, `System` to have AKS manage this or `None`.
 In case of `None` you will need to bring your own DNS server and set up resolving, otherwise cluster will have issues after provisioning.
 Changing this forces a new resource to be created.